rajkish321/Census_Data_to_AWS/README.md

   - run create_stack.py

 ## Data Prep
-- Create CSV files from the inflow and outflow excel files
+Create CSV files from the inflow and outflow excel files
   - run excel_to_csv.py

-- Clear the headers and footnotes from the CSV
+Clear the headers and footnotes from the CSV
   - run cleaning.py

+Upload the CSV files to your buckets in S3
   - run upload_to_s3.py
-    - this uploads the CSV files to the bucket in S3

 ## Data Processing
+Create tables in your database in Athena
   - run createDB.py
-    - this creates tables in your database in Athena

 ---

-# Query
+## Query

   -You can query through Amazon Athena or query.py